Word page

 Common questions

 • How do you pronounce gargle?
-It is usually pronounced GAR-guhl.
+It is commonly pronounced GAR-guhl.